-The Balanced Scorecard is a process to align business activities with our vision and strategy.
-It’s a very practical way of ensuring that the way we run our business leads to the results we want.
+The Balanced Scorecard is a process to align business activities with your vision and strategy.
+It’s a very practical way of ensuring that the way you run your business leads to the results you want.

 I use The Balanced Scorecard as way of bringing what we’ve discussed so far into a workable plan that we’re able to execute.

 Start by writing down your vision for the business and what you want to achieve for yourself.

 Then write down under the 4 headings listed below what you need to do to move towards your vision and achieve what you want for yourself: For each, write down some objectives, measures, targets and key initiatives.

 - Financial.
 What are your financial expectations?
 As a minimum, include revenue, costs, profit, cash flow and borrowings.
 Cash flow is key, and I’ve included further details in the next section.